vzahorui/vzahorui.github.io/_posts/2021-03-27-statistical-distributions.md

 From this the expected value (or the mean) of the distribution is simply $np$.

 Now let's recall that the variance measures the sum of squared distances between the observed and expected values of a random variable.
 For a successful outcome of a Bernoulli trial where we have 1, the distance to the mean ($p$) will be $(1-p)$.
-SImilarly, for the unsuccessful outcome where we have 0 the distance to the mean will be $(0-p)$.
+Similarly, for the unsuccessful outcome where we have 0 the distance to the mean will be $(0-p)$.
 Then the weighted average of these two will be:

 &nbsp;&nbsp;&nbsp;&nbsp;
 $Var(x) = p(1-p)^2+(1-p)(0-p)^2 = p(1-p)^2+(1-p)p^2 = p(1-p)(1-p+p) = p(1-p)$